Lakers Free Agency Rumors: Lance Stephenson Signs With Liaoning On One-Year, $4 Million Deal

 As for the Lakers, general manager Rob Pelinka and company recovered well immediately after Kawhi Leonard signed with the Los Angeles Clippers.
 Although they accomplished their goal of two All-Star players, it was just as important to surround them with the right players.

-While there is parity in the league for the first time in five seasons, the Lakers figure to be legitimate championship contenders if they are able to stay healthy.
+While there is parity in the league for the first time in five seasons, the Lakers are legitimate championship contenders.
+And if they are able to sign Iguodala, it will only strengthen their chances to win the 2020 NBA Finals.